 To get admitted to the course of your choosing, you must meet or exceed the departmental cut-off point.
 However, if you are applying for a competitive programme, it is recommended that you exceed the departmental cut-off level.

 Make it your goal to do exceedingly well such that your overall score is considerably over the course’s cut-off line.

-Questions on how to calculate the aggregate score for EACOED should be submitted to us using the comment box below, and we will respond as soon as possible.
+Questions on how to calculate the aggregate score for EAUED should be submitted to us using the comment box below, and we will respond as soon as possible.
 Don’t forget to share this information with your friends and family on Facebook, Twitter, and other social media platforms.